Bob Miller (Nevada politician)

-Life and career
+Early life and politics

 Miller was born in Chicago, Illinois, and moved with his family to Las Vegas, Nevada as a child.
 His father, Ross Miller, was a bookmaker, who, according to his son's 2013 autobiography, Son of a Gambling Man, had operated on both sides of the law on some of the meaner streets of industrial Chicago.

 Bob Miller attended Roman Catholic schools.
 He graduated from Bishop Gorman High School in 1963 with honors, and from Santa Clara University in 1967, earning a degree in political science.
 He received his J.D. degree from Loyola Law School in Los Angeles, California.

-Miller served in the U.S. Army Reserve from 1967 to 73, and later in the U.S. Air Force Reserve.
-He served as Clark County Deputy District Attorney from 1971 to 73.
-In 1978 Miller was elected Clark County District Attorney, and in 1982 became the first holder of that office to win re-election.
+Miller served in the U.S. Army Reserve from 1967 to 1973, and later in the U.S. Air Force Reserve.
+He served as Clark County Deputy District Attorney from 1971 to 1973.
+In 1978, Miller was elected Clark County District Attorney, and in 1982 became the first holder of that office to win re-election.
 He was president of the National District Attorneys Association in 1984.

-Elected the 29th Lieutenant Governor of Nevada in 1986, Miller was sworn in for a four-year term on January 5, 1987.
-On January 3, 1989, Miller succeeded to the governorship when Richard Bryan resigned to take a seat in the U.S. Senate.
-Miller was elected to two full four-year terms as governor, in 1990 and 1994, and served until January 4, 1999; his decade in office made him Nevada's longest-serving governor.
-Lifetime term limits prevented him from seeking re-election in 1998.
-He was the last Democrat to serve as Nevada governor until Steve Sisolak in 2019.
-In 1997–98, he served as chairman of the National Governors Association.
+Miller was elected the 29th Lieutenant Governor of Nevada in 1986 and was sworn in for a four-year term on January 5, 1987.

+Governor of Nevada (1989–1999)

+On January 3, 1989, incumbent governor Richard Bryan resigned to take a seat in the U.S. Senate.
+Miller, as lieutenant governor, subsequently became governor under the Nevada succession law.
+After becoming governor, Miller addressed his staff, stating, "I'm looking forward for us to spend several years together.
+How many together depends on how well we do".

+Miller ran in the 1990 Nevada gubernatorial election to keep his job.
+He easily won the Democratic nomination and defeated Republican Jim Gallaway in a landslide.
+He was reelected in the 1994 Nevada gubernatorial election, defeating Republican air force officer member (and future governor) Jim Gibbons.
+Miller chaired the National Governors Association from 1996 until 1997.
+His decade in office made him Nevada's longest-serving governor.
+Lifetime term limits prevented him from seeking re-election in the 1998 Nevada gubernatorial election.
+He was succeeded for governor by Republican Kenny Guinn.

+After Miller's departure from office in January 1999, no Nevada Democrats were elected governor until Steve Sisolak in the 2018 Nevada gubernatorial election.
 Miller has a middle school in Henderson, Nevada named after him, which opened in 1999.

+After politics (1999–present)

 Miller presently serves on the board of directors of Wynn Resorts and International Game Technology.
 He is the Principal of Robert J. Miller Consulting, which provides business-to-government and business-to-business advice and assistance.
 He is also a senior advisor with Dutko Worldwide, a bipartisan government relations company headquartered in Washington, D.C.